-One of the first questions you have when choosing a water heater is, “Gas or electric?”
-By this point, you’ve decided on the highly efficient tankless option but now what?
-There is a number of important factors to consider when choosing which water heater will better suit your needs and here, we have broken down all of the pros and cons for you.
+By this point, you’ve decided on the highly efficient tankless option.
+But now what?
+There are a number of important factors to consider when choosing which water heater will better suit your needs.

 Electric tankless water heaters are substantially less expensive than gas.
 While a quality electric unit can be purchased for around $500, a gas unit will run you more at about $1,000 or more.